-We’re the Omaha Municipal Land Bank (OMLB), and our goal is simple: transform Omaha’s distressed neighborhoods into positive community assets.
-To do so, we will assess and acquire properties deemed no longer livable and either redevelop or demolish and start anew.
-It will take time, dedication and community participation, but opportunity will move in, one neighborhood at a time.Join Us
+We’re Omaha Municipal Land Bank (OMLB), and our goal is simple: transform Omaha’s distressed properties into positive community assets.
+We will access and acquire houses deemed no longer livable and either redevelop or demolish and start anew.
+All 7,000 of them.
+It will take time, dedication and neighborhood participation, but opportunity will move in, one lot at a time, and it will be one of the best neighbors on the block.Join Us

-Omaha is a proud and vibrant city, but not without its challenges.
-Vacant, abandoned and tax-delinquent lots and properties litter neighborhoods, resulting in fear, increased crime, depressed property values and loss of property taxes.
+Omaha is a proud and vibrant city but not without its challenges.
+Vacant, abandoned and tax-delinquent lots and properties litter its neighborhoods, resulting in fear, increased crime, depressed property values and loss of property taxes.

 We’re moving opportunity into neighborhoods throughout Omaha, and we need your help (don’t worry, it doesn’t involve hauling furniture up three flights of stairs).